wearefine/fae/docs/usage.md

 ```

-* in the parent Page object model you need to set the relationship to promos w a foreign key.
+* in the parent Page object model you need to set the relationship to promos with a foreign key.

 ```ruby